Judge's ruling temporarily allows for unlicensed Native Hawaiian midwifery

 The case is expected to continue to trial to determine whether the law should be permanently blocked.

-The state attorney general’s office didn’t immediately respond to an email seeking comment on the ruling Wednesday.
+The state attorney general’s office said in an email Wednesday that it was still reviewing the decision.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the ruling was issued Tuesday, not Monday.